 Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of energy for the purpose of seismic surveying into water in the coastal marine area and any associated: (a) placement of monitoring equipment; and (b) noise.
 Note: If the activity is not covered by this Rule or does not meet the standards, terms and conditions in this Rule refer to Rule 13 or Rule 14 depending on the Coastal Management Area involved.
-12 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) The activity complies with 2013 Code of Conduct for Minimising Acoustic Disturbance to Marine Mammals from Seismic Survey Operations; (b) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (c) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and (d) the activity complies with the general standards in Section 8.6. (d) effects on other authorised structures or activities; (d) effects on indigenous biodiversity values; (d) effects on cultural and historic, heritage values; (e) effects on navigation; (f) effects of noise and light; (g) monitoring and information requirements; (h) duration of consent; and (i) review of consent conditions.
+12 Open Coast Port Controlled (a) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil; (b) the activity complies with the Marine Mammals Protection (West Coast North Island Sanctuary) Notice 2008; (c) the activity complies with the general standards in Section 8.6; Additional standards/terms/conditions for the placement of monitoring equipment: (d) the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and (e) the activity does not have a significant adverse effect on taonga species identified in Schedule 5 [Taonga species].
+Control is reserved over: (a) location (including any buffer distances), method, timing and notification of works; (b) effects on other authorised structures or activities; (c) effects on indigenous biodiversity values; (d) effects on cultural and historic heritage values; (e) effects on navigation; (f) effects of noise and light; (g) monitoring and information requirements; (h) duration of consent; and (i) review of consent conditions.
 General Policies 1 to 24 and Activity-based Policy 35, 52